 - Motivate the community to come together

-- Reach groups at risk of drug abuse
+- Reach groups that are at a higher risk of addiction

 - Share the benefits of not using drugs